jsale017/Predictive-Financial-Analytics-Financial-APIs/README.md

 BA882 - Deploying Analytics Pipelines

-1. What data feed(s) are you considering for project?
+1.What are the data feed(s) of project?

 The Data Feeds that we are considering for our project are the following:
 - FinHub is a website that offers democratized financial data, providing access to real-time stocks, currencies, and cryptocurrencies through an API.
 FinHub has a limit of 30 API calls per second, ensuring that we will have continuous access to real-time stock data throughout the entire project.